Weeks after the state's first pandemic election, another is set for later this month in northern Wisconsin

 Zunker, who said she had considered running for the seat in past elections, said she’s running to fight for affordable, accessible health care, lower prescription drug costs and “making sure that people with pre-existing conditions are covered without penalty.”

-Supporting small and mid-sized farms and environmental protections are other issues high on the school board president's to-do list.
+Supporting small and mid-size farms and environmental protections are other issues high on the school board president’s to-do list.

 “We have some of the most beautiful lands in Wisconsin here in the 7th Congressional District, and people want to make sure that they stay protected,” she said.

-Zunker, who has picked up endorsements from several high-profile Democrats, including Sens.
-Tammy Baldwin, Elizabeth Warren and Cory Booker, also said her would-be constituents face issues unique to their primarily rural district.
+Zunker, who has picked up endorsements from several high-profile Democrats — including U.S. Sens.
+Tammy Baldwin, of Madison; Elizabeth Warren, of Massachusetts; and Cory Booker, of New Jersey — also said her would-be constituents face issues unique to their primarily rural district.

 “We have child care deserts,” she said.
 “People ... have to drive an hour one way just for child care or else make the decision not to work, which isn’t a decision that some people can make.”